astrogad/iPendel/README.md

 ## Future Work

-- Implement Kalman filter for improved sensor fusion
-- Add real-time data logging and plotting via Python
-- Explore alternative control strategies (e.g., MPC)
-- Publish detailed Simulink/Simscape files and analysis
-- Improve mechanical design for higher stability and modularity
+- Improve controller/mechanical design for higher robustness and stability
+- Go from the breadboard-wired prototype to a proper custom PCB design

 ---